Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 get_all_customers(all_shopping_baskets) // python
 ```

-### list all the items that have been paid for but not yet delivered
+### List all the items that have been paid for but not yet delivered

 Write a function called `required stock`, your function should take the data array as an argument and should return all the items that need to be sent out for delivery.
 You need to return data in the correct format.
 Just include the names and quantities of the items.